meteor/meteor/content/using-packages.md

 After reading this article, you'll know:

-1. The third party packages systems you can use with Meteor, NPM and Atmosphere
+1. About NPM and Atmosphere, two JavaScript package systems you can use with Meteor
-2. How to use NPM packages and deal with asyncronous APIs in synchronous contexts
+2. How to use NPM packages and deal with callback-based APIs
 3. How to use Atmosphere packages in your Meteor application

-The Meteor framework supports two packaging systems: the [NPM](https://www.npmjs.com) package system---a repository of general JavaScript modules, both for node and increasingly, for the client---and the [Atmosphere](https://atmospherejs.com) package system---which is a repository of packages written solely for the Meteor framework.
+The Meteor platform supports two package systems: [NPM](https://www.npmjs.com), a repository of JavaScript modules for Node.js and the browser, and [Atmosphere](https://atmospherejs.com), a repository of packages written specifically for Meteor.

-<h2 id="npm">NPM Packages</h2>
+<h2 id="npm">NPM</h2>

-NPM is a repository of general JavaScript packages originally intended solely for the node (i.e. server) environment.
-As the JavaScript ecosystem has matured, and solutions arisen to enable the use of NPM packages in other environments such as browser clients, increasingly NPM is used for all types of JavaScript packages.
+NPM is a repository of general JavaScript packages.
+These packages were originally intended solely for the Node.js server-side environment, but as the JavaScript ecosystem matured, solutions arose to enable the use of NPM packages in other environments such the browser.
+Today, NPM is used for all types of JavaScript packages.

-Tools like [browserify](http://browserify.org) and [webpack](https://webpack.github.io) are designed to provide a node-like environment on the client so that many NPM packages can run unmodified when bundled correctly.
-Luckily, Meteor's ES2015 module system works in a similar way, and in many cases, you can simply import NPM dependencies from a client file, just as you would on the server.

 You can search for NPM packages at the [NPM website](https://www.npmjs.com).

+<h3 id="client-npm">NPM on the client</h3>

+Tools like [browserify](http://browserify.org) and [webpack](https://webpack.github.io) are designed to provide a Node-like environment on the client so that many NPM packages, even ones originally intended for the server, can run unmodified.
+Meteor's ES2015 module system does this for you out of the box with no additional configuration necessary.
+In most cases, you can simply import NPM dependencies from a client file, just as you would on the server.

 <h3 id="installing-npm">Installing NPM Packages</h3>

-NPM Packages are configured inside a project by the `package.json` control file.
+NPM packages are configured in a `package.json` file at the root of your project.
 If you create a new Meteor project, you will have such a file created for you; if not you can run `meteor npm init` to create one.

 To install a package into your app, you can run the `npm install` command with the `--save` flag: